PrivateAIM/documentation/src/guide/user/proposal.md

 # Proposal
-A Proposal is an organizational unit in the context of the PHT, which represents the collaboration between different participants in regard to a specific research or analysis project.
+A Proposal is an organizational unit in the context of the FLAME platform, which represents the collaboration between different participants in regard to a specific research or analysis project.
 It contains an initial risk assessment as well as a high level description of the requested data.